 The arts festival is a juried traveling exhibition featuring 2D, 3D, performance artists, writers, and experimental filmmakers and animators who have work relating to human rights, civil rights, or social justice issues.
-The work of over 50 artists will be on display.
+The work of over 60 artists is on display.

 Join our monthly newsletter eNewsletter Human Voices to stay up-to-date about the festival.